 It’s generally adequacy and variety.
 Initially, people can also struggle with regularity.
 They think, “Why do I need to be eating four or five or six times a day?”
 But once they get that in place, to eat adequately if you’ve got an eating disorder, there’s generally an element of restriction there so people become conditioned to that restriction being adequate.
-If someone’s following a meal plan that’s only meeting 50% of their needs and we start talking about adequacy and encourage them to double their intake, that will seem like an excessive amount of food to them.
+If someone’s following a meal plan that’s only meeting 50% of their needs and we start talking about the adequacy and encourage them to double their intake, that will seem like an excessive amount of food to them.
 That then escalates any concerns they have around weight change, body image and emotional connection.
 We try and explore that with them.
-Even then, when you get to the point where adequate nutrition is being taken on board, we then start trying to work on this issue of variety and identifying that, when it comes to say carbohydrate-based foods, our approach is to identify that there is no good and bad.
+Even then, when you get to the point where adequate nutrition is being taken on board, we then start trying to work on this issue of variety and identifying that, when it comes to carbohydrate-based foods, our approach is to identify that it is no good and bad.
 People might have brown rice, they might have quinoa, they might have sweet potato; but they might avoid pasta, white rice and bread.
 Then you’ve got to try and support that person to build those other foods into their eating pattern and get their own evidence that it’s safe to do so because if people have adequacy but they don’t have a lot of variety, then the ability to engage with food socially remains limited as well.
 If you go to an Italian restaurant or if you go to a friend’s place for dinner or if you have a family function, some of those foods that you’re avoiding, if they’re present and you’re not eating them, the only option really is to not have them, which means you’re dipping back into some degree of restriction and inadequacy with your diet.
 It’s trying to support people through that adequacy and variety part of it which I tend to find the most challenging, especially for those people with eating disorders.

-Another area of interest is more severe cases of anorexia nervosa when they first get into hospital.
+Another area of interest is more severe cases of anorexia nervosa when they first get into the hospital.
 Is there any kind of standard method that you know of that is used in those cases for refeeding or anything like that?

 To my knowledge, there’s no standard method that’s used universally.
-The Royal Australian College of Psychiatry published some guidelines in 2014 that look at the management of eating disorders.
+The Royal Australian College of Psychiatry published some guidelines in 2014 that looks at the management of eating disorders.
 In there, they propose that when you’re working with adults, starting at 1500 calories is a reasonable place to start—that’s their recommendation.
 But what we tend to find is that the way eating disorders are treated in an in-patient setting is largely to do with the philosophy of that practice or service.
 Some services will predominantly use nasogastric feeds; other services will try and avoid nasogastric feeds.
 Some services, when people are first admitted, do overnight feeds and food throughout the day.
-There’s different models that are used in terms of how the nutrition is provided, and then you’ve also got different models that are used for how much nutrition to provide.
+There are different models that are used in terms of how nutrition is provided, and then you’ve also got different models that are used for how much nutrition to provide.
 Some services are very aggressive and assertive with their refeeding, so they might start at 2000–2500 calories a day from day one of admission.
 Then you have other services, which are more conservative in their approach to refeeding and they might start at 1000 calories a day, for example, or sometimes less.
 It’s influenced by the philosophy of the service, the resources available, the expertise of the practitioners.

 The fact that there’s such a variance is incredible.
 I’m assuming one of the big factors in why people are starting so conservative is the fear of refeeding syndrome.
 Is that a legitimate concern that happens often that you know of?

-Myself and Kylie Matthews published on this recently.
-In 2013 there were a series of studies published and, back in 2010, one of dietitians from Melbourne, Melissa Whitelaw, who really got this ball rolling in refeeding and looking at it in eating disorders throughout those studies, identified that these eating disorder patients—and this largely relates to adolescence—were being fed 2000–2500 calories from the start of feeding with no meaningful drop in phosphate and no increased risk of refeeding syndrome.
+Kylie Matthews and I published on this recently.
+In 2013 there were a series of studies published and, back in 2010, one of the dietitians from Melbourne, Melissa Whitelaw, who really got this ball rolling in refeeding and looking at it in eating disorders throughout those studies, identified that these eating disorder patients—and this largely relates to adolescence—were being fed 2000–2500 calories from the start of feeding with no meaningful drop in phosphate and no increased risk of refeeding syndrome.
 In the adolescent world now, it’s largely identified that you can be fairly aggressive with refeeding.
 As I say, services feeding anywhere between 2000–3000 calories a day is not uncommon.

 From an adult point of view, the evidence is much more limited.
 The study that we did at the Royal Brisbane Hospital was, to our knowledge, one of the first that’s been done looking at refeeding in adults.
 We were feeding at 1500 calories a day via nasogastric feed; so we were looking at people who were admitted to a medical ward, over 18 years old with anorexia nervosa.
 And we were feeding at 1500 calories a day, and what we found is that there was no increased risk of refeeding syndrome feeding at that rate.
 There were no cases of refeeding syndrome; there were no marked electrolyte disturbances in response to feeding at that rate.

-What we don’t know is what the mechanisms are that make eating disorder populations different with refeeding syndromes.
+What we don’t know is what the mechanisms are that make eating disorder populations different from refeeding syndromes.
 We can’t say that refeeding syndrome doesn’t happen, we still need to be cautious of it, but there’s certainly a growing body of literature and evidence to suggest that people with an eating disorder potentially aren’t at as great a risk of refeeding syndrome as was previously thought.
 The interesting part about that is when you look at refeeding guidelines specifically is that eating disorders are generally always put in a high-risk category—so if you’ve got an eating disorder, you’re at high risk of developing refeeding syndrome.
 And that’s one of the things that as dietitians we are cautious about.

 My perspective is that dietetics is a pretty conservative profession anyway, and so we’re probably going to take a more conservative, cautious approach than an aggressive, risk-taking approach; but I think there’s more and more evidence demonstrating that we can be more assertive with refeeding in this particular population.
 Having said that, it still definitely needs to be monitored, so we would still recommend a thiamine supplement, a multivitamin, daily blood reviews and supplementation as necessary.
 We’re not saying it can’t happen and we’re not saying it doesn’t happen, but we are saying is we can refeed more aggressively as long as those monitoring processes are in place.